renadh12/FlaskWebApp/README.md

 This project is still in the works.
 Depending on my bandwidth, I’ll be adding new features and functionalities in the near future.
 As for now, it’s a pretty basic blog so the steps to get started are quite straightforward - www.thebloglog.site/about.

 ### Features
-  - User Registration & Authentication
+  - User Registration & Authentication.
   - User Ability to Create, Read, Update, Delete posts.
-  - User Ability to update profile picture, username, email and password
+  - User Ability to update profile picture, username, email and password.
-  - User Page
+  - User Page.

 ### Built With